 (Picture: Guillaume Perret / Lundi13)

-Initially trained as an applied entomologist, I joined an interdisciplinary team in charge of a bachelor in biology anthropology at the University of Neuchâtel in 2012.
-I now use a truly interdisciplinary toolkit inspired by natural sciences and social sciences to understand and tackle environmental problems.
+Initially trained as an applied entomologist, I joined an interdisciplinary team in biology and anthropology at the University of Neuchâtel in 2012.
+My research is inspired by natural sciences and social sciences and dedicate itself to tackle environmental problems.
 Being a beekeeper since 18 years forces me to ground my research in the reality of the field.

 My work focuses on honeybee biology.
 From an ecotoxicological point of view, I am particularly interested to document the impact of systemic pesticides on honeybee populations.
-From a socio-anthropological point of view, I follow NGOs in development aid projects mobilizing beekeeping and honeybees as a way to alleviate economical and environmental problems in developing countries.
+From a socio-anthropological point of view, I follow NGOs in development aid projects mobilizing beekeeping and honeybees as a (sometimes naïve or opportunistic) way to alleviate economical and environmental problems in developing countries.
+I am also interested to document how scientists adopt engaged positions about environmental crises.
 From an agroecological point of view, I use my expertise in biological control to propose sustainable alternatives to the use of pesticides in agriculture.

 Why a blog?